Share On

 Sanctuary Approaches To Wool And Fiber Disposal

 If you have fiber-producing residents at your sanctuary, you will have a lot of it to deal with after a year!
 How you decide to manage the wool and fiber left can depend on a number of factors.
 Each sanctuary has its own Philosophy of Care (ethical and philosophical principles that guide care decisions).
 You will find sanctuaries have different practices when choosing how to dispose of wool and fiber.
 Sometimes it is helpful to learn what others have chosen to do so you have a better idea of what options are available to you.
-Let us look at four ways different sanctuaries have chosen to handle wool and fiber.
+Let us look at six possible ways to dispose of shorn fiber.

 Wool For Wildlife

 Many different kinds of wild animals are experts at using organic, biodegradable materials (and sadly, garbage from human pollution) to build comfortable nests for themselves and their families.
-By giving the wool back to nature, some sanctuaries provide a new perspective to visitors about not valuing residents for what they can provide for humans, but treating them as complex individuals who deserve to exist for their own sake.
-You can see if anyone finds it useful by putting a small amount out and seeing what happens.
+By giving the fiber back to nature, some sanctuaries provide a new perspective to visitors about not valuing residents for what they can provide for humans, but treating them as complex individuals who deserve to exist for their own sake.
+You can see if any local wildlife find it useful by putting a small amount out, away from resident living areas and roads, and seeing what happens.
 Some sanctuaries have said they simply leave the fiber near the edge of a forested area on their property and this has worked for them.
 However, they only have a few sheep residents.
+It may not be realistic for everyone.

 Support Wildlife Rehabilitation

 Some sanctuaries donate wool and fiber to wildlife rehabilitation centers for recovering individuals and release efforts.
-Much like how free wildlife can use wool and fiber for nest building, so can wildlife in rehabilitation centers.
-Offering wool or fiber to captive wildlife allows them to learn or perform the necessary skills they will need to live in the wild.
-You might be surprised how many wild friends would use wool to build their nests.
-Recovering birds, squirrels, mice, and other species in a rehabilitation program might use fiber to build nesting areas!
+Offering wool or fiber to captive recovering wildlife allows them to learn or perform the necessary skills they will need to live in the wild.
+You might be surprised how many wild friends may use wool to build their nests.
+If this is deemed unsafe for the individual, wool could serve as stuffing for warm blankets or beds for those needing safe, warm spaces to recover.

 Compost: A Waste Management Solution

-Many sanctuaries compost as part of waste management plans.
+Many sanctuaries compost as part of their waste management plans.
 Sanctuaries can add fiber, used bedding, soiled hay or straw, and food and resident waste into their compost pile.
 If done properly, composting can reduce parasite and fly populations, limit offensive odors, and be spread onto pasture lands.
 This prevents sanctuaries from becoming overwhelmed by waste.
-You can learn more about composting at your sanctuary in our Composting 101: The Scoop On Poop resource.
-For information on manure management specifically, check out the resources below.
+If you are interested in exploring this option, you should research the best way to compost fiber specifically.
+You can learn more about general composting at your sanctuary in our Composting 101: The Scoop On Poop resource.
+For information on manure management, check out the resources below.

 Introduction To Manure Management For Farmed Animal Sanctuaries